rastersoft/tabletwm/README.md

 * JUMPTO W H block content: *block* contains the layout number that will be shown when the user touches this key. *content* specifies what text/symbol is shown in this key.
 It can be *GEN* (shows *...*), *SHIFT* (shows a shift arrow), *LETTERS* (shows *abc*) or *symbols* (shows *123*).

 The name of the file must be *XXXXXX.keymap*, being *XXXXXX* the text that the user must put in the *onscreen_keyboard_map* entry in the configuration file.

+If TabletWM is unable to map a character to a keycode, that key will be shown in red color.

 ## Known bugs